vishalap320/Structured_json/README.md

 python main.py
 ```
 Enter your journal-style text when prompted.
+## Expected error
+ Error code: 400 - {'error': {'message': "Failed to generate JSON.
+Please adjust your prompt
+Why does this happen?
+The instructions to the model might be unclear
+## How to fix or avoid it?
+Simplify and clarify your prompt

 ## Notes
 Make sure your Groq API key is active and has sufficient quota.